Biography

 Research

 Civil wars are anything but civil when it comes to their impact on the lives and cultural heritage of communities.
 Their damages also have lasting legacies.
 Among the Igbo people of Nigeria, names like ‘Ozoemena’ (‘never again’) and ‘Echezona’ (‘never forget’) continue to be used in reference to the 1967-1970 civil war.
-Decades later, my Ph.D. research is shedding light on the legacies of the ‘Biafra war’ on the cultural landscape of present-day Igboland in Nigeria.
+Decades later, my Ph.D. research is shedding light on the impacts of the ‘Biafra war’ and its legacies on the cultural heritage of present-day Igboland in Nigeria.
 I explore the complex interaction of conflict and intangible heritage as well as the dissonances in memorialization, canonization, representation, and silencing.
-This will contribute an important intangible heritage perspective and a West-African case study to the heritage-conflict discourse.
+This will contribute an important intangible heritage perspective and a West-African case study to the global heritage-conflict discourse.

 Key Publications